awslabs/multi-agent-orchestrator/README.md

 3. The orchestrator's ability to route requests to the most appropriate agent based on the input.
 4. Handling of both streaming and non-streaming responses from different types of agents.

-📚 Featured Articles
-We're excited to share contributions that showcase the power and flexibility of the Multi-Agent Orchestrator.
-Check out this featured article:

-From 'Bonjour' to 'Boarding Pass': Multilingual AI Chatbot for Flight Reservations Create a global flight reservation chatbot in minutes!
-This tutorial walks you through building a multilingual chatbot using the Multi-Agent Orchestrator framework.
-Learn to effortlessly chain AI agents for instant language processing and booking across multiple languages.
-Transform complex, multi-step processes into a polyglot flight reservation system.

 ## 🤝 Contributing